Loading...

 Photo categories & tags

-The best time to visit is during April-May for spring blooms, September-October for autumn foliage, December for festive decorations.
-However, avoid July-August (crowded peak season), January-February (cold and damp weather) due to less favorable conditions.
+The best time to visit Canterbury is during April-May for spring blooms, September-October for autumn foliage, December for festive decorations.
+During these months, you'll experience optimal weather conditions and ideal travel experiences.

-The nearest airport is London Gatwick Airport (LGW).
-High-speed trains from London St Pancras; regular services from London Victoria and Charing Cross Limited parking in the city center; use park-and-ride options
+To reach Canterbury, the nearest airport is London Gatwick Airport (LGW).
+For public transportation options: High-speed trains from London St Pancras; regular services from London Victoria and Charing Cross Parking information: Limited parking in the city center; use park-and-ride options